ElmoDFGD/ElmoRim/README.md

 > - Uncheck `EnableTessellation` in `WATER`.
 > - Uncheck `ComplexFireLights` and `ComplexFireLights`
 >OR
->   - Uncheck `EnableBigRange` in these two settings.
+>   - Uncheck `EnableBigRange` under each of these two settings.

 To open the editor, press *F11* in-game.